 “We expect organic distribution of an individual page’s posts to gradually decline over time as we continually work to make sure people have a meaningful experience on the site.”

 So, what should SMEs do in order to boost their mobile content through social media?
-With growing complaints of users finding the News Feed spammy, and more and more people abandoning Zuckerberg’s creation, Facebook has announced a series of improvements to force brands to create engaging content.
+With growing complaints of users finding the News Feed spammy and more and more people abandoning Zuckerberg’s creation, Facebook has announced a series of improvements to force brands to create engaging content.
 Amazing feeds will boost a company’s fan base as a natural process.
 In a second phase, promoted posts can be a means for collecting more and more engaged “likers.”
+And in 2019, Facebook provided an update on the steps they’re taking to enforce their Community Standards.

-Robin Hamman, Director of Social Business and EMEA Digital Network Coordinator at FleishmanHillard, has become convinced of the effectiveness and efficiency of this new approach in social advertising:
+Robin Hamman, Senior Consultant at Battenhall, has become convinced of the effectiveness and efficiency of this new approach in social advertising:

 “We’ve recently found a lot of interest and success in an approach to paid social (e.g., advertising) that works really well for our clients.
 Namely, we pair a community manager / content producer with a data analyst and a media buyer.
 When we see content getting organic traction (via the analytics), we reactively craft related social/display ad copy and put some media spend behind it so as to increase reach and engagement among similar audiences.
 I guess you could call it real time social advertising.”

 According to HootSuite experts, social media monitoring in a mobile environment is essential for turning insights into action at the right moment.
 Instagram, Pinterest, and other highly visual social networks may be the first touch point to brands for customers around the world.
-Every day, social media users produce an additional 500 million tweets on Twitter, create 4.5 billion more “Likes” on Facebook, and share 55 million new photos on Instagram.
-And, more data flows from Google+, YouTube, LinkedIn, and other social networks.
+Every day, social media users produce an additional 500 million tweets on Twitter, create 4.5 billion more “Likes” on Facebook, and use 500 million Instagram stories.
+And more data flows from YouTube, LinkedIn, and other social networks.

 Listening to this social buzz can make the difference in gaining awareness about customers, competitors, and campaigns.
 Social media intelligence is essential to every company that wants to engage with customers in real time and on the move, and then apply insights to team activities across the organization.

-A beautiful inspiring design and immediate, user friendly access to personalized preferences and settings are key factors for boosting your client retention.
+Beautiful inspiring design and immediate, user-friendly access to personalized preferences and settings are key factors for boosting your client retention.
 On the other hand, sales are not just about marketing; they’re about managing business processes in the most effective way so that your company can answer to customer needs at the right time and place.
-Mobile apps are an essential tool for every company because they allow you to collect customer feedback, analyze their habits, and predict their needs, thus empowering real time marketing operations, continuous brand building, and automated employee responses.
+Mobile apps are an essential tool for every company because they allow you to collect customer feedback, analyze their habits, and predict their needs, thus empowering real-time marketing operations, continuous brand building, and automated employee responses.

 More and more companies are pushing their apps on the famous social network, but to stand out from the crowd and catch a user’s attention, a simple screenshot of your app is no longer enough.
 To get the most out of Facebook, brands need to engage in a Facebook-like way: capturing images of products or people enjoying a service, fun and captivating claims, and explicit calls to action.